gellati/numeral-conversion-api/README.md

 ```

+The image can be run with

+    docker run numeral

-The docker container is accessible at `http://localhost:8080`
+Once the container is up and running, the service is accessible at `http://localhost:8080`.

 # Tech and license stack